5 Tips to Write a Winning Graphic Design Brief

 Bonus Tip: View The Design Brief as a Living Collaborative Document

-Gather information from other business areas to ensure that your company profile data is spot on.
+Gather information from other business areas to ensure your company profile data is spot on.
 Do you have someone in charge of corporate communications?
 Have them review your document for accuracy and make suggestions for improvement.

 Once you start this phase, be willing to accept feedback from the designers you contact.